SovnSkyrim/Aldrnari/README.md

 Using them with QWEST! would be like installing your own mods: Support is forfeited and they will NOT work without patching.

+### Why don't you wanna use Inigo/Legacy of the Dragonborn (LOTD)?????
+They're the best mods ever!!!!
+[Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md) has the answer, use ctrl+f in there.

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!